Paperzlel/Aurora/README.md

 ### Toolchain (REQUIRED)
 In order to make an operating system, one must first create the universe.
 This is not always enjoyable to follow as a process, so we've provided a `make` option to create the universe for you.
 Running `make toolchain` will install and build `binutils` and `gcc` from scratch, under a folder labelled `toolchain`.
 These are custom versions specific to your PC, which are compiled in such a manner so that they contain no default references or depedencies and only use the code that we have strictly written.
 Patches for both `binutils` and `gcc` are added which prepare the tools for use with Aurora specifically.

 If you experience errors during the process, go into your `Makefile` and change the version numbers for `binutils` and `gcc` until they work (downgrading may be better for some people, however this may bring up issues down the line).
-There may also be an issue with custom git patches not being applied, in which case I will attempt to fix those as soon as possible
+There may also be an issue with custom git patches not being applied, in which case I will attempt to fix those as soon as possible.

 ### Operating System
 To build the OS itself, run `make` normally.
 This will create 3 binary files: `stage1.bin`, `stage2.bin` and `kernel.bin`, as well as `.map` files for the kernel and stage 2.
 The entire OS itself is stored inside `main_floppy.img`.